GSA/challenges-and-prizes/_all-challenges/1138-air-force-synthetic-biology-challenge-aerospace-fuels.md

   In the first phase of this contest, participants will submit white papers on viability of the approach to biosynthesize a high-energy endothermic fuel.
 In phase 2, these white papers will be down selected to the viable entries (potential awardees).
 These selectees will be given 2 weeks to enter into a subsequent agreement with a US company that can scale up their production concept and demonstrate the capability to manufacture testable amounts (if they cannot manufacture it themselves).
 These teams will be invited to present a 1-hour pitch of their concept and scale up strategy with their manufacturing partner (if needed) to the evaluation team.
-judging: >-
-  Submissions will be evaluated for the viability of the approach to improve performance of aerospace fuels using synthetic biology and biotechnology.
+judging: Submissions will be evaluated for the viability of the approach to improve performance of aerospace fuels using synthetic biology and biotechnology.

-  Submissions will be evaluated on the concepts ability to meet the requirement delineated under “The Solution.”
-If the evaluation team does not deem any submission viable to get to testable materials, no prize will be awarded.
 how-to-enter: >-
   Submissions will be made on NSIN's Defense Innovation Network website:
   <https://innovatedefense.net/afrl-challenge-2>.